Deji Akinwande: Research and career

 He went on to demonstrate the thinnest most transparent electronic tattoo sensors made from graphene in 2017, which were less than 500 nm thick and 85% optically transparent.
 This research was in collaboration with Nanshu Lu's group.
 The tattoos can be laminated onto human skin like a temporary tattoo, but could measure electrocardiography, electroencephalography, temperature and hydration.
 Subsequently, the graphene tattoos were developed as a wearable platform for monitoring blood pressure continuously using the bio-impedance modality published in Nature Nanotechnology in 2022.
 He demonstrated the first atomristor by investigating nonvolatile resistance switching using a 2D atomic sheet of molybdenum disulfide.
 Remarkably, the memory effect persists down to a single atom.
 The devices can be as thin as 1.5 nm and have applications in 5G and future 6G smartphones as zero-static power radio-frequency switches, internet of things and artificial intelligence circuits.
 The discovery of memory in these systems is expected to be universal amongst 2D materials.

-He is on the Board of Reviewing Editors for Science, an associate editor of ACS Nano, an editor for Nature journal npj 2D Materials and Applications, and a past editor of IEEE Electron Devices Letters.
-He has given about a dozen plenary and keynote talks including the plenary talk at the 2017 SPIE annual meeting Optics & Photonics, where he discussed the progress, opportunities and challenges of 2D electronic devices.
+He was on the Board of Reviewing Editors for Science, an associate editor of ACS Nano, a past editor for Nature journal npj 2D Materials and Applications, and a past editor of IEEE Electron Devices Letters.
+He has given more than a dozen plenary and keynote talks including the plenary talk at the 2017 SPIE annual meeting Optics & Photonics, where he discussed the progress, opportunities and challenges of 2D electronic devices, and the Kavli plenary at the MRS Fall in Boston Dec.
+2024.
 He was made an American Physical Society Fellow in 2017 and a Fulbright Fellow in 2018.
-He will visit the Adam Mickiewicz University in Poznań in 2019.
+He visited the Adam Mickiewicz University in Poznań in 2019 as a Fulbright Specialist Fellow.
 Three of his former postdoctoral scholars are now professors, Dr. Shideh Kabiri at Queen's University in Canada, Dr. Li Tao at Southeast University in Nanjing, and Dr. Seongin Hong at Gachon University.
 Myungsoo Kim, a former PhD student is now a Professor at UNIST in South Korea.

 He was a finalist for the University of Texas at Austin 'UT System Regents’ Outstanding Teaching' Award for several years, the highest teaching recognition in Texas.

 He has chaired several major conferences and program committees in nanoelectronics/nanotechnology such as: